mookkiah/mahendran/_posts/2026-06-18-what-if-your-best-people-were-in-every-room.md

 </p>
 <p style="text-align:center"><em>Humans set direction at the top and accept at the end; agents do the miles in between.
 When a change is bad, we don't fix the code — we fix the spec.</em></p>

-We didn't just make the agents smarter. **We made the organization itself smarter** — a little more every day.
+We didn't just make the agents smarter. **We made the whole organization smarter** — a little more every day.

 Your company's real bottleneck was never technology — you can always buy more tools.
 It was that your sharpest people could only be in one room at a time.
 That limit is now gone: their judgment can sit beside everyone, everywhere, at once.